 Dump trucks weigh as much as 80,000 pounds, and some varieties carry up to 280,000 additional pounds.
 In a collision, a dump truck may cause severe damage to a passenger vehicle and its occupants.
 The cab in commercial dumping vehicles protects the driver.
-A passenger vehicle’s proximity to the engine of the truck could cause catastrophic damage to people within.
+A passenger vehicle’s proximity to the engine of the truck could cause catastrophic damage to the people within.
 Usually, a passenger vehicle slides underneath the service vehicle, increasing the likelihood of life-threatening injuries.

 Types of Dump Trucks